blakeNaccarato/storybook/adventure/Story of a Mage.md

 ## Chapter 2 – Fibonacci frailty

 The mage's toenail is throbbing from where the bramble patch really got him good.
 As he nears the end of his thorny journey, the mage notices the beautifully coiled vines beside the path.
-Those vines, coiled so perfectly in the Golden Ratio, could only mean one thing This was Fibonacci Weed!
+Those vines, coiled so perfectly in the Golden Ratio, could only mean one thing.
+This was Fibonacci Weed!
 The mage could already feel it setting in, that terrible condition known as Fibonacci Frailty!

 Excerpt from *Ancient Ailments*, from the mage's library: